top of page

 The next day John took Charlie for a walk out to the meadow a block from the house.
 They cut through the eucalyptus grove and crossed the long-neglected property line where loose strands of barbed wire hung from weathered fence posts.
 Beyond the fence, the footpath disappeared beneath furrows turned up by a tractor to keep the weeds down.

+When they reached downtown Moon Valley John snapped the leash onto Charlie’s collar.
+If they walked another block they’d be at the Italian restaurant where Claire worked but John hesitated to continue, thinking she’d suspect him of spying on her.
 Still, he wondered if she had even gone to work.
 Maybe she hadn’t gone in at all.
 Maybe she’d lied to him and decided to go see this Alec person.
 He had to assume that they’d already slept together and had probably talked about having her move in.
 He was tempted to go the extra block despite his hesitation but finally decided against it.

 So much had changed in the past 24 hours and he considered buying a six-pack of beer so he could forget about it all for a while.
 But instead, he bought a single beer and didn’t go directly home.
 He and Charlie walked out to the eucalyptus grove where he sat with his back against a tree while Charlie sniffed the ground before lying next to him.